shubhapriyaghosh/Next-Steps-Assignment/README.md

 After scraping, the data is chunked into sentences and converted into embeddings using a pre-trained model from the sentence-transformers library.

 Key Components:
-Sentence Embeddings: Uses the paraphrase-MiniLM-L6-v2 model for efficient embedding generation.
+Sentence Embeddings: Train word2vec embeddings.
 Clustering: Clusters the sentences using KMeans clustering to group similar sentences together.
 Hybrid Retrieval
 A hybrid retrieval method is implemented to retrieve relevant data based on a query.
 It combines semantic similarity using embeddings and clustering results.